 Connect your great ideas to company goals

-Show your boss how he or she benefits
+Show your boss how they benefit

 The best way to get anyone to see the merit in any idea is to answer the burning question: “What’s in it for me?”
 What does your boss want?
-This might be different from or unrelated to his or her stated goals.
+This might be different from or unrelated to their stated goals.
 For example, your boss wants employees to be productive, so presenting your idea of a rotating schedule of half-day Fridays for your department in terms of productivity (“We can schedule personal appointments during those hours instead of taking time off) will likely be better received than presenting it terms of “We’ll get to start the weekend earlier.”

 Have a suggested plan for execution

-When you have a flash of brilliance you might be tempted to share it at the first opportunity.
+When you have a flash of brilliance, you might be tempted to share it at the first opportunity.
 It’s just too good to keep to yourself!
 But before you blurt out your amazing idea – and risk being shot down – do your homework.
 Presenting an idea without any plan for executing it is a good way to have it end up in the circular file.
 After all, how would you respond if someone presented you with an idea, and when you asked for more details, they just shrugged and said, “I don’t know.
 I thought you could figure it out?”

 Time your presentation for your great ideas right

 There’s no need to let your great ideas languish in the back of your mind, never to come to fruition.
-But as the saying goes, you only get one chance to make a first impression, so if you want your boss to react favourably take the time to polish that idea until it shines.
+But as the saying goes, you only get one chance to make a first impression, so if you want your boss to react favourably, take the time to polish that idea until it shines.